patrickmoffitt/bootstrap-example/README.md

 > If you can build a website, you can build a desktop app.
 Electron is a framework for creating native applications with web technologies like JavaScript, HTML, and CSS.
 It takes care of the hard parts so you can focus on the core of your application.

 I built this demonstration application for those of you who have experience building web applications and are just getting started with Electron.
-I choose to implement Bootstrap 4 because:
+I chose to implement Bootstrap 4 because:

 > Bootstrap is the most popular HTML, CSS, and JS framework in the world for building responsive, mobile-first projects on the web